jcervas/teaching/2025-2026/class-cmu-2025-84-355/readme.md

     - For each class, you must submit one piece of relevant data on the Canvas discussion board.
-    - This data should be pertinent to the upcoming class discussion and reflect current events.
     - You can access free articles and archives from the New York Times and other major newspapers using your `cmu.edu` email.
     - You may be called on randomly to share your data nugget.